-No less interesting was the case with tanks.
-Last year in some parts, mainly in Transbaikalia, it was possible to find the real T-55.
-There were also more "new" T-62.
-But last year, the Ministry of Defense decided that the army no longer needed such “mammoths” and could send them to steel mills.
+The situation was no less interesting with tanks.
+Last year, in some parts, mainly in Transbaikalia, it was possible to find the real T-55.
+Also met and more "new" T-62.
+But last year, the Ministry of Defense decided that the army no longer needed such “mammoths” and that they could be sent to metallurgical plants.

 Recall, in different sources called the number of old tanks in a thousand pieces of T-62 and about 1200 T-55.
 All of them were in storage.
 Now, all these armored vehicles are completely removed from service, retired and sent to the smelter.
 Those that are lucky, go to museums or become monuments.

 After the T-55 and T-62 went on their last journey, the T-64 became the oldest tank in our army.
 This machine was created at the beginning of the 60-x at the Kharkov machine-building plant.
 T-64 became the first domestic tank, the crew of which did not have in its composition loader: its functions were performed by a specially created mechanism.
 The armament consisted of 115-2 21-mm cannon and one PKT machine gun.